Chronic Pain Relief

 Herniated (or slipped) discs are very common, especially among men and women over 30.
 Some slipped discs subside on their own within a few weeks; others cause severe numbness and pain that doesn’t go away without treatment.
-At Chronic Pain Relief in Dallas, pain management specialist Basem Abdelfattah, MD, helps countless patients with slipped discs regain their mobility and become pain-free.
-To learn about the most advanced pain management options available, book your appointment with Dr. Abdelfattah today.
+At Chronic Pain Relief in Dallas, pain management specialists Basem Abdelfattah, MD, and Ali Tareen, MD, help countless patients with slipped discs regain their mobility and become pain-free.
+To learn about the most advanced pain management options available, book your appointment today.

 A chain of bones called vertebrae form the human spine.
 Between the vertebrae are soft, spinal discs that have a hard outer coating and a gel-like substance inside.
 These discs absorb shocks to the body during activities like jumping and running, and allow the spine to move in different directions.

 A herniated disc is a spinal disc that has slipped or bulged out between the vertebrae.
 A herniated disc puts pressure on nearby spinal nerves, causing pain and other symptoms.